linroger/Finance-Notes-and-Marginalia/Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy.md

 The costs of retaining professional advice and special cash compensation programs1 for management during court-supervised restructuring may be offset by the potential financial benefits to the company of eliminating interest payments and halting debt and supplier payments.
 Operating costs during distress are increased as credit becomes scarcer and terms of payments are tightened up; suppliers frequently require cash payments for parts or inventory shipments during both in-court and out-of-court restructurings.

-**Coordinating claims** A company that is deemed at risk of bankruptcy faces an acute challenge when coordinating several constituencies’ claims on the company’s assets without the supervision of the court.
+**Coordinating claims** A company that is deemed $\$a_t$$ risk of bankruptcy faces an acute challenge when coordinating several constituencies’ claims on the company’s assets without the supervision of the court.
 The challenge is increased when a company has multiple creditors because the company must reach consensus with its creditors,  and the incentive for any single creditor to hold out is high.

 In court,  claims are subject to a strict precedence and resolution framework.
 The Bankruptcy Code defines the hierarchy of claims in court-supervised bankruptcy proceedings (see **Exhibit 3**).
 A majority of creditors and two-thirds of the value of claims in each class must approve a proposed reorganization.
 If a majority in a class cannot agree,  the court can force claimants to accept a reorganization plan.

 The court often requires a liquidation value to be submitted that reflects the current market value of the assets if they were sold.
-Book value is often discounted to reflect disposal of the assets in a short time frame,  often at auction.
+Book value is often discounted to reflect disposal of the assets in a short time frame,  often $\$a_t$$ auction.
 When compared to the hierarchy of claims,  each creditor class can evaluate their potential recovery under this alternative which can be used as a basis for negotiations.

 While the intent of the code is to encourage consensual bargaining,  the opportunity remains for bad-faith negotiation.
 Parties must weigh their strategic options as they decide whether to push for acceptance of a plan or hold out for more favorable treatment.
-“In a bankruptcy,  the level of cooperation you get in negotiations is at the level of the least reasonable person involved,  ” observes Jeff Werbalowsky,  managing director of Houlinah,  Lokey,  Howard & Zukin0.\1 Observers also cite a wide variance among the courts; some judges and courts are viewed as more sympathetic to management interests,  while others are thought to favor creditors.
+“In a bankruptcy,  the level of cooperation you get in negotiations is $\$a_t$$ the level of the least reasonable person involved,  ” observes Jeff Werbalowsky,  managing director of Houlinah,  Lokey,  Howard & Zukin0.\1 Observers also cite a wide variance among the courts; some judges and courts are viewed as more sympathetic to management interests,  while others are thought to favor creditors.
 Courts that favor management are more likely to grant extensions to the 120-day stay to allow management more time to craft a successful reorganization plan.

 **Market for corporate control** All companies in distress encounter a volatile market for corporate control.
 The uncertainty of negotiating reorganization proposals is further complicated by the uncertainty of market movements in the ownership of various claims.
 While the stay under Chapter 11 halts payments and legal proceedings,  the market for a company’s debt and equity continues.
 This volatility is greater under court supervision,  where the strategic value for so-called “vulture investors” of holding various quantities of a company’s different obligations is subject to information asymmetries and coordination problems of their own.
 Not infrequently,  claimholders acquire claims within other classes in order to gain influence in restructuring negotiations.